commaai/jobs/README.md

 * [hardware](https://github.com/commaai/harness_tester_challenge): find all the bugs in our custom wire harness tester
 * [paid bounties](https://github.com/orgs/commaai/projects/26): get a bounty merged to one of our open source projects

+Not looking for a job?
+Solve the challenges to get on the [leaderboard](https://comma.ai/leaderboard) and the exclusive mystery prize.

 ## FAQ

 * **Internship?** All teams accept interns year-round.
 The process is the same, except the micro-internship is a full internship.